LogtalkDotOrg/logtalk3/manuals/_sources/libraries/statistics.rst.txt

 ``statistics``
 ==============

-The entities in this group define some useful predicates for descriptive statistics.
+The entities in this library define some useful predicates for descriptive statistics.
 Data is represented as a list of numbers (integers or floats).
 Use the object ``sample`` of your data represents a sample.
 Use the object ``population`` if your data represents a population.

 API documentation
 -----------------